christopherdurr/booknotes/subtle.md

 A lot of people are afraid to accept mediocrity because they believe that if they accept it, they’ll never achieve anything, never improve, and that their life won’t matter.

 ## Chapter 4

+Humans often choose to dedicate large portions of their lives to seemingly useless or destructive causes.
+On the surface, these causes make no sense.
+The question we should be asking is not “How do I stop suffering?” but “Why am I suffering—for what purpose?”

+Self-awareness is like an onion.
+There are multiple layers to it, and the more you peel them back, the more likely you’re going to start crying at inappropriate times.

+Our values determine the nature of our problems, and the nature of our problems determines the quality of our lives.

+If you want to change how you see your problems, you have to change what you value and/or how you measure failure/success.

+Bad values to have:

+1. Pleasure
+2. Material success
+3. Always being right
+4. Staying positive

+Good values are:

+1. Reality-based
+2. Socially constructive
+3. Immediate and controllable